vladsolomon/swipe-slider/README.md

 # swipe-slider
-The tiny-slider without: controls, navigation, auto-play and some useless functions
+The [tiny-slider](https://github.com/ganlanyuan/tiny-slider) without controls, navigation, auto-play and some useless for this project functions